 The tournament is held at the Palais des Sports de Marseille and is an ATP 250 event on the ATP Calander.

-The 13 in the tournament’s name comes from the code used by the French National Institute for Statistics and Economic Studies for the Bouches-du-Rhône département, in which Marseille is the capital.
+The 13 in the tournament’s official name comes from the code used by the French National Institute for Statistics and Economic Studies for the Bouches-du-Rhône département, in which Marseille is the capital.

-2023 ATP Marseille
+ATP Marseille 2024

 Tour Level: | ATP 250 |